ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Resources

-ACME is structured as a REST {{!REST}} application with the following types of resources:
+ACME is structured as a REST {{REST}} application with the following types of resources:

 * Account resources, representing information about an account ({{account-objects}}, {{account-creation}})